Azure/orkestra/docs/developers.md

 ### Keptn Workflow Executor Repository

 The code for the *keptn* workflow executor container can be found at [Orkestra Keptn Workflow Executor](https://github.com/Azure/keptn-workflow-executor).

+### Custom Workflow Executor Repository

+A *custom* workflow executor can be used to run a custom workflow node as part of the generated Orkestra workflow.
+This comes in handy when you want to run a workflow node that is not part of the Orkestra workflow.
+For example, you might want to run your own deployment executor to deploy an application.
+Or you might wish to chain the Orkestra workflow with a custom workflow node, in addition to the default and/or keptn workflow nodes.

+The code for a *custom* workflow executor container, that prints the payload passed via input arguments to the executor, can be found at [Orkestra Generic Workflow Executor](https://github.com/nitishm/generic-workflow-executor).